 The FSA is another handy way to save money from tax bills – if your employer provides it.

 - The IRS will eliminate upto $5,000 of your pay that your employer diverted to an account of Dependent Care FSA, which means you will ignore tax payment on that money.
 And it can be a massive win for the parents of children below 13 -14 because day camps, before and after school care, preschool and daycare commonly are allowed use.

 - What you include can differ among employees, so verify your plan’s documents.

 B. Surviving Tax Season: How To File Your Tax Return in 2023

 C. How To File A Tax Return: Your Start To Finish Guide

 8. Sway Your Health Savings Account

-If you’re a high tax-deductible health care plan, you might be able to reduce your load of tax by simply contributing to an account of health savings – a tax-exempt account that you can use to pay off your medical expenses.
+If you’re on a high tax-deductible health care plan, you might be able to reduce your tax load by simply contributing to an account of health savings – a tax-exempt account that you can use to pay off your medical expenses.

-- Health Saving Account contributions are generally tax-deductible, with tax-free withdrawals, as long as you utilize them for the qualification of medical expenses.
+- Health Saving Account contributions are generally tax-deductible, with tax-free withdrawals, as long as you utilize them for qualified medical expenses.

-- If your age is 55 years or above, you can apply for an extra $1,000 in your HSA.
+- If you are 55 years or above, you can apply for an extra $1,000 in your HSA.